winniemlau/my-portfolio/README.md

 #Bootstrap Portfolio
 ###Objective

-* Make the standard portfolio site responsive
+* Create a unique and sophisticated portfolio using Bootstrap

 ###Technologies Used